Adnn/notes_graphics/docs/rtr.md

 _Planar shadows_ are a simple case where the shadows are cast on a planar surface.\
 Idea to use stencil buffer to limit drawing shadows to a surface p227.

-A _light map_ is a texture that modulate the intensity of the underlying surface.
+A _light map_ is a texture that modulate the intensity of the underlying surface (e.g. planar shadow rendered to a texture).

 Heckbert and Herf's method p228 can be used offline to generate "ground-truth" shadows.
+It can be extended to work with any algorithm producing hard-shadows.

 ### Shadow volume p230